 The Car Accident Police Report Is Proof That Your Accident Actually Happened

 Without a car accident Police report, the other driver might even claim that the accident never even happened.
 Unless you have dashcam footage of the accident, your insurance claim is just your word against theirs.
-So basically, a “car accident no Police report” situation is just a really, really bad idea.
+So basically, a “car accident no Police report” situation is just a really, terrible idea.

 Checklist: What To Do After Minor Car Accident

 To help protect yourself, here are all of the things that you should do after a minor car accident.